 Customers who read your blog are 97% more likely to click on your website.
 That improves your website’s search engine optimization (SEO) making your website more likely to rise to the top of organic searches.
 In addition, the more you blog, the more traffic you get.
 Here are five steps to build a website if you haven’t got one yet.

-In addition, blog sites that post daily get almost double the traffic than sites that post monthly or less.
+In addition, blog sites that post daily get almost double the traffic compared to sites that post monthly or less.

 2. Inform Customers About the Good Work You Do